Should Mental Health Be Integrated Into Primary Care?

 You should not feel like just another patient

-The disadvantages of integration: A cycle
+The disadvantages of integration

 The integration of mental and physical healthcare often involves uniting efforts between physicians, social workers, nurses, and mental health therapists.
 This team of care providers may coordinate with each other to holistically treat clients from the same clinic or healthcare organization.
 Below are a few potential disadvantages to this system.

-Efficiency over quality
+Efficiency over quality of health care services

 Although it may sound beneficial in practice, some integration systems value efficiency over quality.
 After a client goes to one department, they may be passed on to another without having quality one-on-one time with providers.
 This process may cause unnecessary delays in treatment and can also mean that clients are passed around repeatedly.